mrmagicbg/mcp/docs/INSTALLATION.md

-# Spec-Kit MCP Installation Guide
+# MCP Server Installation Guide

-Complete step-by-step guide for installing and configuring Spec-Kit MCP integration.
+Complete step-by-step guide for installing and configuring the unified MCP (Model Context Protocol) Server with Spec-Kit integration.

 ## Table of Contents